• Skip to primary navigation

 To fill the owl use something like fiberfill or this crushed walnut shell material.
 I got the idea for this material from my sister's daughter-in-law.
 She had some new velvet pumpkins that were heavy and I wondered what was in them.

-Sew opening closed
+Sew opening closed at the bottom of the owl.

 Fill the owl's body until it is totally full.
 It takes a bit of patience and practice.
 I might even suggest filling the ears with fiberfill first.

-Middle size fabric owl
+Middle size fabric owl.

 To make one a little larger simply extend your cutting lines beyond the template about 1/2 - 1 inch.
 I did this for the body and the belly but left the eyes the same.

-Small fabric owl
+Small fabric owl with two larger in the background.

 On this one, I used the small eye template for the larger eyes and then cut smaller ones, along with the body and belly.